umonkey/php-taskq/README.md

 2. Check table `taskq`, fetch the first task with the highest priority for which the time has come.
 3. Run the task runner process.
 If it fails, postpone the task.
 If it succeeds (exit code 0), delete the task.
 4. Go to 2.

+## Handling tasks

+Create a service, register it with yout service controller.
+For a task named `acme.fooBar`, there must be a service named `acme` with a method named `fooBar`.
+The method would receive an array of data passed by the caller.

+Fail tasks with exceptions.

 ## Database structure